moja-global/Land_Sector_Datasets/Task 2/SDG_Prototype_Mapping_documentation.md

 This is the prototype for mapping the Sustainable Development Goals (SDG) in the administrative dataset.

-The two selected of Sustainable Development in alignment with the administrative dataset category are No 11 and No 13
+The Sustainable Development Goal in alignment with the administrative dataset category that was chosen are No 11 and No 13

 #### Goal 11: